MartaPelizzola/SigMoS/README.md

 browseVignettes("SigMoS")
 ```
 A working example of the different functions offered in our package can be found at:

+For more information about SigMoS see our manuscript on bioRxiv "Model selection and robust inference of mutational signatures using Negative Binomial non-negative matrix factorization" by Pelizzola et al.

 # Authors
 Ragnhild Laursen (ragnhild@math.au.dk)